 Like the SAT, the ACT is offered several times throughout the year and is typically taken in the spring of the junior year.
 If a school you are interested in will accept either SAT or ACT scores, you may want to consider taking a practice test in each one and then take the one that you feel is best suited to your strengths.

 The home page for the American College Test (ACT) examinations and other testing packages, has information on the tests and the college application process.
 Online registration is available.
 For parents, there are sections on career options, resources, and college planning.
 The college planning section has a planning checklist and a glossary of higher education terms.
 If you visit this site, check out C3, which has information for parents, students, and school counselors including a useful financial aid estimator, links to virtual tours, and a college search engine.

 The College Board provides comprehensive information on the PSAT, SAT, SAT Subject Test, and AP tests.
 You can register online for SATs, get a predicted SAT score, and use the SAT Learning Center for real test answers and questions.
 The site includes links to press releases for current testing news.
 You may also link to information about career and college planning, the application process, and financial aid, as well as search engines to find colleges and scholarships that are right for you.
-If you are in middle or junior high school, check out Going Right On, a free downloadable multimedia program designed to encourage middle school students to start thinking about college.

 The College Board is committed to serving students with disabilities by providing services and reasonable accommodations appropriate to the student’s disability and the purpose of the exam.
 Services for Students with Disabilities (SSD) provides Advanced Placement (AP), PSAT, NMSQT, and SAT testing accommodations for students who have documented disabilities.
 Information is provided on eligibility, registration, and resources.